Here are the Confederate memorials that will be removed after Charlottesville

 Some say they mark history and honor heritage.
 Others argue they are racist symbols of America’s dark legacy of slavery.

-A nationwide debate surrounding this issue has been underway since Dylann Roof killed nine African-Americans in a Charleston church in 2015, in an effort to “start a race war.”
-And it flared up again after white nationalists marched last weekend to protest the removal of a Robert E. Lee statue in Charlottesville, Virginia, where one woman was killed amid violent clashes between demonstrators.
+A nationwide debate surrounding this issue has been underway since Dylann Roof killed nine African-Americans in a Charleston, South Carolina, church in 2015 in an effort to “start a race war.”
+And it flared up again after white nationalists marched last weekend to protest the removal of a Robert E. Lee statue in Charlottesville, Virginia, where a counterprotester was killed amid violent clashes between demonstrators.

-The National Register of Historic Places does not keep a detailed list of Confederate memorials across the United States.
-In 2016, the Southern Poverty Law Center identified 1,503 Confederate “place names and other symbols in public spaces” across the nation, but admitted the study was “far from comprehensive.”
+The National Register of Historic Places does not keep a detailed list of Confederate memorials.
+In 2016, the Southern Poverty Law Center identified 1,503 Confederate “place names and other symbols in public spaces” across the nation but admitted the study was “far from comprehensive.”
+Some Civil War monuments in the South, such as at battlefields, do not have pro-Confederate symbolism.

 Removing